Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Welfare Maximization with Many Agents

-We briefly explain the intuition why the mechanism $\bigs( q^{\psi,\alpha_n}, \{ t_i^{\psi,\alpha_n} \} \bigs)$ works in the setting of many agents.\footnote{A similar intuition can be found in the proof of Proposition 3 in \cite{hellwig2003public}.
-We provide a more detailed discussion regarding the rate of the threshold $\alpha_n$.} Since the virtual valuations are independent and mean zero, by the central limit theorem, the total virtual valuation behaves similar to a normal random variable with zero mean.
+We will briefly explain the intuition why the AMT mechanism with $h=\psi$ works in the setting of many agents.\footnote{A similar intuition can be found in the proof of Proposition 3 in \cite{hellwig2003public}.
+Here, we provide a more detailed discussion regarding the rate of the threshold $\alpha_n$.} Since the virtual valuations are independent and mean zero, according to the central limit theorem, the total virtual valuation behaves similar to a normal random variable with zero mean.
 Therefore, the total expected payment is approximately the $\alpha_n$-truncated normal mean.
 Since values below $\alpha_n$ are truncated, this truncated normal mean is always positive due to the symmetry in the normal distribution.
-We expect this truncated mean to grow towards infinity if $\alpha_n$ does not go to negative infinity too fast (comparing to the variance of the sum of virtual valuations).
-When the truncated mean grows faster than the growth rate of the cost $c_n$, the ex ante budget can be balanced.
-On the other hand, if the cost grows slower than the sum of expected valuations, the efficient decision rule $\mathbf{1}\{ \sum V_i \geq c_n \}$ nearly always chooses to provide the public good when there are many agents.
-Therefore, if $\alpha_n \rightarrow -\infty$ fast enough, then the mechanism would almost always make the same decision as the efficient mechanism would and hence approximate the efficient ex ante welfare.
+We expect this truncated mean to increase towards infinity if $\alpha_n$ does not move toward negative infinity too quickly.
+When the truncated mean grows faster than the cost $c_n$, the ex-ante budget is balanced eventually.

+On the other hand, if the cost increases at a slower rate than the sum of expected valuations, the efficient decision rule $\mathbf{1}\{ \sum V_i \geq c_n \}$ nearly always chooses to provide the public good when there are many agents.
+Therefore, if $\alpha_n \rightarrow -\infty$ fast enough, then the AMT mechanism would almost always make the same decision as the efficient mechanism would, and hence approximate the efficient ex-ante welfare.

 The above discussion demonstrates two compelling forces that represent the trade-off between budget balance and welfare maximization.
-For the budget to balance, we would want the adjustment term to decrease slowly so that the public good is provided less often and more payments can be collected.
-For the welfare regret ratio to converge to zero, we would want the adjustment term to decrease rapidly so that the public good is provided more often and the agents' welfare can be improved.
+For the budget to balance, we would want the adjustment term to decrease slowly so that the public good is allocated less often and more payments can be collected.
+For the welfare regret ratio to converge to zero, we would want the adjustment term to decrease rapidly so that the public good is allocated more often and the agents' welfare can be improved.
 Therefore, the performance of the mechanism crucially depends on the asymptotic behavior of the threshold.